 Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 Maximum Contaminant Level or MCL: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

-Maximum residual disinfectant level The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not goal or MRDLG:

-reflect the benefits of the use of disinfectants to control microbial contaminants.

-Maximum residual disinfectant level or The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a MRDL:

-disinfectant is necessary for control of microbial contaminants.

-Definitions: The following tables contain scientific terms and measures, some of which may require explanation.

-ppb: micrograms per liter or parts per billion - or one ounce in 7,350,000 gallons of water.
+Maximum residual disinfectant level goal or MRDLG: The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. $\label{eq:maximum} \mbox{Maximum residual disinfectant level or} \\ \mbox{MRDL:}$ The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
+Definitions: The following tables contain scientific terms and measures, some of which may require explanation. ppb: micrograms per liter or parts per billion - or one ounce in 7,350,000 gallons of water. na: not applicable.
+Avg: Regulatory compliance with some MCLs are based on running annual average of monthly samples. ppm: milligrams per liter or parts per million - or one ounce in 7,350 gallons of water.

-not applicable. na:

-Regulatory compliance with some MCLs are based on running annual average of monthly samples.
-Avg:

-milligrams per liter or parts per million - or one ounce in 7,350 gallons of water. ppm: